 Coursework & Syllabi

-Your Global Perspectives class focuses on studying Spain and the EU, while your conversational Spanish class gives you a crash course in the language you need for daily life in Málaga.
+Your core course focuses on studying Spain and the European Union, while your conversational Spanish class gives you a crash course in the language you need for daily life in Málaga.

-The course will analyze the process of Spanish integration into the European Union, highlighting the impacts (both positive and negative) in the economic, social and political dimensions, focusing as well in the multicultural dimension of today’s European cities.
-It aims to highlight the dimensions of the European society, making reference to the different phenomena that European (and Spanish) cities face today.
-The intent is to introduce the factors that configure urban Europe, to understand its development in a global world.
+The course analyzes the process of Spanish integration into the European Union, highlighting positive and negative impacts in the economic, social, and political dimensions.
+You also focus on the multicultural aspects of today’s European cities and examine the contributing factors behind urban Europe’s development in a global world.